Small Group Literary Tours of England for Seniors

-2017 marks two hundred years since the death of Jane Austen.
-One of the world’s most popular and enduring authors, literary pilgrims flock to Britain in order to retrace her steps.
+The year 2022 marked two hundred and five years since the death of Jane Austen.
+One of the world’s most popular and enduring authors, Jane Austen’s fans and literary pilgrims flock to Britain in order to retrace her steps.
 Her former home in Chawton has been preserved and operates as a museum, welcoming guests who seek to catch a glimpse of her world.
 Her small, wooden desk is a favourite attraction, because on it she penned some of her most famous and loved works.

 Jane Austen and literary tours of England for seniors